Skip to content

 • Use a sync service: Dropbox, iCloud, OneDrive, Syncthing, etc.

-Atlas doesn’t provide built-in backup or sync (that’s what Walk & Talk’s upcoming cloud sync feature is for), but it’s fully compatible with any backup approach you already use.
+Atlas Talk doesn’t provide built-in backup or sync (that’s what Walk & Talk’s upcoming cloud sync feature is for), but it’s fully compatible with any backup approach you already use.

 Yes.
 Your vault is entirely plain Markdown files — the same format used by Obsidian, Logseq, VS Code, and any text editor.
 You can open your Atlas vault in Obsidian, edit notes in VS Code, or push it to GitHub and read it there.